 There is WIFI in all the rooms.
 There is also a cable access point in the bedrooms.

 *Please note cables are not included but can be purchased on campus from the library.

 The contents of your room are not insured by Campus Residences.
 We do advise that you take out your own insurance or extend your home insurance to include your possessions on campus.

 Q. What are the rules of the Residences?

 Once you have been offered a room, you will be required to accept an Occupancy Licence which details the terms and conditions of living in Residences.
 Offers are made subject to acceptance of these conditions.
 Just click on the link below to view these regulations - http://www.dcuaccommodation.ie/living-on-campus/undergraduate-terms-and-conditions

 Q. What will my address be?

 The following is an example of how your mail should be addressed.

 Q. What are the opening hours of the Accommodation Office?

-We are open Monday to Friday from 9:15am to 5:00pm.
-Outside these hours and at weekends, Security is available in the event of emergencies.
+We are open seven days a week from 8:00am to 8:00pm.
+Outside these hours Security is available in the event of emergencies.